GodGavin/chrome-devtools-savehtml/README.md

 # chrome-devtools-savehtml
-use chrome-devtools to edit and save html with this samll tools
+use chrome-devtools to edit and save html with this samll tool
 how to use it
   1:install node.js;
   2:download this tool,copy server/index.js to Folder root where you installed you node.js;